Labour History in Abbotsford Logo

 Category: British/Anglophone

 Joseph Trutch, the Commissioner of Lands and Works, refused to recognize the original reserves created between Governor James Douglas and Stó:lō leaders.
 He denied the existence of Aboriginal Title, and had the reserves resurveyed.
-The boundaries are reduced by 91 percent without the consent of the Stó:lō people.
+The boundaries were reduced by 91 percent without the consent of the Stó:lō people.

 1869